calebmsword/javascript-notes/type-checking.md

 If we do not export the registry from this module, it is safely encapsulated.
 Then `isMyObject` is a foolproof way to check if an object was created from the `getMyObject` factory.

-If you would like to use ES6 classes, then you can use the following function to turn subclass any ES6 class into one that has a static method which can type-check objects.
+Of course, ES6 classes really are just object factories since they are syntantic sugar for constructor functions.
+It is no surprise, then, that this technique can be extended to them.
+For example, you can use the following function to turn subclass any ES6 class into one that has a static method which can type-check objects.

 ```javascript
 const makeRegistrable = Class => {